deficollective/defiscan/src/content/protocols/aave.md

 ### Treasury, Aave Ecosystem Reserves and Rewards System

 This module manages how fees are collected, spent and third-party rewards allocated and claimed by users.
 Fees taken across the Aave v3 protocol (and previous versions) are collected in the `TreasuryCollector`, a fully upgradeable contract.
 Through _Aave Governance_ and different (upgradeable) utility contracts these funds are distributed among _service providers_ and ecosystem initiatives.
-Furthermore, third parties are able to distribute rewards, in their own ERC20 token, to Aave users through the `RewardsControllerManager` and `EmissionManager` contracts.
-Rewards are distributed continuously among eligible users but controlled by the [Aave Chan Initiative](#security-council) multisig account until claimed.
-The Aave Chan Initiative multisig account can thus potentially be abused to withhold or steal distributed rewards resulting in a loss of unclaimed yield for users.

 ### GHO Stablecoin